Welcome to the Messy Masterpiece Food Allergy Hub!

 *Messy Masterpiece is not a medical doctor and is not responsible for diagnosis or treatment of any diagnosis or illness.
 Any advice or information given by Messy Masterpiece is based on personal research, opinion, and experience only.
 As always, please check with your doctor before trying anything new or risky.
 For more information, please visit my Disclaimer page for more details.

-Whether it’s you, or a loved one, who suffers from food allergies, education and awareness are the two most important steps towards developing a healthy and safe relationship with food.
+Whether it’s you or a loved one who suffers from food allergies, we believe education and awareness are the two most important steps towards developing a healthy and safe relationship with food.

 What Is A Food Allergy?

 Simply put, a food allergy occurs when the immune system mistakes a food protein for a bad guy, like a germ or bacteria, and then overreacts to it.
 Instead of helping the body, the immune system ends up harming itself.